Frequently Asked Questions

 - Do I have to pay two shipping charges to send two gifts to the same person?

-How much does it cost to deliver my fruit?
+How much does it cost to deliver my fruit and what is your shipping schedule?

-Shipping and handling to the 48 contiguous United States is $9.99 per
+Shipping and handling to the 48 contiguous United States is $14.99 per gift.

-Shipping and handling to Canada is $19.99 per gift.
+Shipping and handling to Canada is $29.99 per gift.
+Canadian Post does not deliver packages during the week of Christmas through New Year's

-WE DO NOT SHIP TO HAWAII, ALASKA OR CANANDIAN POSTAL CODES T THROUGH V. WE DO NOT SHIP CITRUS TO ARIZONA.
+WE DO NOT SHIP TO HAWAII, ALASKA OR PUERTO RICO.

 What are the different kinds of Florida fruit and when are they in season?